Royce & Associates LP Has $31.35 Million Stock Position in SVMK Inc. (NASDAQ:SVMK)

-Several other institutional investors also recently made changes to their positions in the company.
-State of New Jersey Common Pension Fund D increased its position in SVMK by 0.6% during the fourth quarter.
-State of New Jersey Common Pension Fund D now owns 91,088 shares of the company’s stock worth $2,327,000 after acquiring an additional 563 shares during the period.
-Victory Capital Management Inc. increased its holdings in shares of SVMK by 5.4% during the 4th quarter.
-Victory Capital Management Inc. now owns 17,392 shares of the company’s stock worth $444,000 after purchasing an additional 890 shares during the period.
-Aperio Group LLC raised its position in shares of SVMK by 8.8% during the fourth quarter.
-Aperio Group LLC now owns 11,315 shares of the company’s stock valued at $289,000 after buying an additional 914 shares during the last quarter.
-Spectrum Equity Management Inc. lifted its stake in shares of SVMK by 22.3% in the third quarter.
-Spectrum Equity Management Inc. now owns 6,230 shares of the company’s stock valued at $138,000 after buying an additional 1,134 shares during the period.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank grew its position in SVMK by 15.8% during the fourth quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 13,101 shares of the company’s stock worth $335,000 after buying an additional 1,792 shares in the last quarter.
-Institutional investors and hedge funds own 77.51% of the company’s stock.
+Other large investors have also recently added to or reduced their stakes in the company.
+Gamco Investors INC. ET AL grew its stake in SVMK by 11.2% during the fourth quarter.
+Gamco Investors INC. ET AL now owns 42,500 shares of the company’s stock worth $1,086,000 after buying an additional 4,269 shares during the last quarter.
+Gabelli Funds LLC boosted its holdings in shares of SVMK by 3.1% in the 4th quarter.
+Gabelli Funds LLC now owns 77,300 shares of the company’s stock worth $1,975,000 after acquiring an additional 2,300 shares in the last quarter.
+Aperio Group LLC grew its position in SVMK by 8.8% during the 4th quarter.
+Aperio Group LLC now owns 11,315 shares of the company’s stock worth $289,000 after acquiring an additional 914 shares during the last quarter.
+Y Intercept Hong Kong Ltd acquired a new stake in SVMK during the 4th quarter valued at $218,000.
+Finally, Swiss National Bank increased its holdings in SVMK by 1.4% during the 4th quarter.
+Swiss National Bank now owns 253,700 shares of the company’s stock valued at $6,482,000 after purchasing an additional 3,400 shares in the last quarter.
+Hedge funds and other institutional investors own 77.51% of the company’s stock.

-SVMK (NASDAQ:SVMK) last released its quarterly earnings results on Thursday, February 11th.
-The company reported ($0.13) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.16) by $0.03.
+SVMK (NASDAQ:SVMK) last posted its earnings results on Thursday, February 11th.
+The company reported ($0.13) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.16) by $0.03.
 SVMK had a negative net margin of 26.35% and a negative return on equity of 29.97%.
-As a group, sell-side analysts anticipate that SVMK Inc. will post -0.69 EPS for the current fiscal year.
+As a group, equities analysts forecast that SVMK Inc. will post -0.69 EPS for the current year.

 SVMK Company Profile